Justin Constantine defied the odds when he made it home from Iraq.

 A. I have seen a whole spectrum.
 Today, it's a lot different than how people responded nine years ago.
 When I first left the hospital, I didn’t have any of my lower teeth so I drooled like crazy.
 My head was swollen.
-I rarely left the house … because people would just stare, clearly wondering what happened.
-That actually inspired me to make a T-shirt that said in big letters "Iraq and back."
+I rarely left the house … that often because people would just stare, clearly wondering what happened.
+That actually inspired me to make a T-shirt that with said in big letters "Iraq and back."

 People were clearly uncomfortable looking me in the face because it was so disfigured, which made me feel worse.
 Over time, it has gotten better.
 I've had a lot of reconstructive surgery and I pronounce my words better.
 When people find out I'm a wounded warrior, I can tell they have some questions.
 I thought I couldn't be the only one going through this.

 Q. What are you hearing from other vets about their interactions?